dr-richard-barker/GeneLabUserManual/README.md

 ![](PairPlot/ColorThreshold.JPG)

-Clicking each of the drop down menus will allow user to change which axis the sample data is displayed on.
+Clicking each of the drop-down menus will allow the user to change which axis the sample data is displayed on.

 ![](PairPlot/SampleChange.JPG)